“So what does BakerRipley actually do?”

-Here’s a peak inside each of the six neighborhoods and their Community Voices Report.
+Here’s a peek inside each of the six neighborhoods and their Community Voices Report.

-The Gulfton Sharpstown Community Voices report dives into the history, the strength of its people and the community’s aspirations.
-Programs focus on learning as community, equipping leaders to generate change, and helping neighbors find their place through our immigration services.
+The Gulfton Sharpstown Community Voices report dives into the history, the strength of its people, and the community’s aspirations.
+Programs focus on learning as a community, equipping leaders to generate change, and helping neighbors find their place through our immigration services.

 Our New Neighbor School, located at this campus, serves students who are recent arrivals to our country.